 This anime was described to me as “psychological torture porn,” would that it were so . . .
 I might take some pleasure in that, at least.
 But what it is is nothing.
 It is empty.
 It strives to shock me, and I feel nothing.
 It tugs at my heartstrings to no avail.

 3/10.
 This is generous.
 I am a generous man.

 Quite a number of others are gone too, not always clear why.
-I don't really want to re-upload them all here.
-I might write some more eventually, but my most recent 3 or 4 all have been taken down, so it's not encouraging.
+I don't really care enough to copy and paste them from all my different DMs from mods.

 10= Masterpiece.
 Perfect, for all practical purposes.
 That said, some flawless manga or anime (such as Blame!) don't even get 10s because of a lack of depth.
 As a general rule, 10s must be unique and engaging, have subtle and profound themes, be innovative and original, be devoid of plot holes, not use overly-convenient plot devices, have complexity, have quality characters, have trajectory, and have masterful expositions and resolutions.
 Pure comedy or entertainment with no deeper profundity (note the emphatic redundancy) can never be a 10.
 I am also less likely to give a sequel a 10, because they usually require prior knowledge and therefore cannot stand on their own feet.

 9= Still one of the best.
 May not have any overt flaws, but just be a little short on some of the requirements to be a 10.
 I believe that, as infinities can be larger than or smaller than one another, there can be things that are more or less perfect.